Programme

 13:30 - 15:00 | Metsätalo (Fabianinkatu 39)

-Roundtable 1A-1: Russian Civil Society in-exile: best practices and challenges
+Roundtable 1A-1: Russian Civil Society In-Exile: Best Practices and Challenges

-Chair: Olena Babakova (WOT Foundation, Poland)
+Chair: Mariia Petukhova (WOT Foundation, Poland)

 Riku Savonen (Suomi-Venäjä-seura ry/Finland-Russia Society, Finland)